 Key changes to the Wireless Code

-Effective November 28, 2017, we will be implementing the following changes as per the CRTC's review of the Wireless Code:
+On November 28, 2017, the following changes were made as per the CRTC's review of the Wireless Code:

 - SaskTel devices will be unlocked or we will give customers the means to unlock the device upon request at no charge

 - Data caps will now be applied at the account level instead of per device

 - All devices on the account will be notified when the data cap has been reached

 - The purchase price of data roaming packages and data add-ons, as well as data overages will be included as part of the data cap